cabo/voucher/draft-richardson-anima-rfc8366bis.md

 This document registers two YANG module in the "YANG Module Names" registry {{RFC6020}}.

-IANA has registered the following:
+IANA is asked to registrar the following:

 ~~~~
    name:         ietf-voucher
    namespace:    urn:ietf:params:xml:ns:yang:ietf-voucher
    prefix:       vch
-   reference:    RFC 8366
+   reference:    RFC XXXX
 ~~~~

 IANA is asked to register a second YANG module as follows: